plutus-IV-org/plutus_backtest/README.md

 It's worth to mention that due to data limitation the code will use only close price for the analysis of the securities.
 Only the first trading day has relationship open/close, since it's assumed that the tradingstarts with open price and finishes with close one.

-Ultimately in addition if the users would like to perform several backtest and combine them into one to see the full picture then there is few functions related to that, namely
+Ultimately in addition if the users would like to perform several backtest and combine them into one to see the full picture then there is few functions related to that, namely:
 ```
 bt1 = backtest(asset = ["AAPL", "BTC-USD","GC=F"], o_day = ["2021-08-01", "2021-07-15", "2021-08-20"],
               c_day = ["2021-09-01", "2021-09-01","2021-09-15"])